-Sue’s Year 1 learners were presented with the following scenario:
+Sue presented her Year 1 learners with the following scenario:

 Alfie has come to Earth and needs to know how a family works.
 Using Solution Fluency, show Alfie the fundamental needs of human life (love, shelter, food and water).

-“Our only concern with our BIG question was the diversity of families within our classrooms and it becoming a sensitive matter,” Sue recalls.
+“Our concern with our big question was the diversity of families within our classrooms, and it was becoming a sensitive matter,” Sue recalls.
 So they decided that Alfie would become a part of each students’ family.